arviz-devs/simuk/docs/examples/gallery/sbc.md

 # Simulation based calibration

-This example demonstrates how to use the `SBC` class for simulation-based calibration, supporting both PyMC and Bambi models.
+This example demonstrates how to use the `SBC` class for simulation-based calibration, supporting PyMC, Bambi and Numpyro models.

 ```{jupyter-execute}